PARIS (AP) - They're a couple rarely seen in public, together only since February.

-So when Academy Award-winners Charlize Theron and Sean Penn showed up at Christian Dior's couture show inside Paris' Rodin Museum Monday, holding hands as they sat prominently on the front row, guests were dazzled.
+So when Academy Award-winning power-couple Charlize Theron and Sean Penn walked in to Dior's Monday show, holding hands and sat prominently on the front row, it's not only the couture gowns that dazzled guests.

-Meanwhile, France's former First Lady Valerie Trierweiler used the catwalk as a platform to raise awareness for the missing Nigerian schoolgirls.
+France's former First Lady Valerie Trierweiler, meanwhile, took politics to the catwalk, using couture week as a platform to raise awareness for the missing Nigerian schoolgirls in the latest example of red-carpet activism.

-Here are highlights of Day Two of the Paris haute couture collections, including show reports from Dior and Schiaparelli.
+Here are highlights of Day Two of the Paris haute couture fall-winter 2014 collections, including show reports from Christian Dior, Giambattista Valli and Schiaparelli.

-Set in a circular ballroom in a section of Paris' Rodin Museum, the Belgian designer ambitiously channeled some four centuries of style — with a fashion-forward twist he called "forward and back."
+Set in a circular ballroom catwalk, the Belgian designer ambitiously channeled some four centuries of style — with a fashion-forward twist he called "forward and back."

-Simons' journey started with 18th-century dresses fit for Cinderella — or, at least, an avant-garde version of her.
+Simons' journey started with 18th-century dresses fit for an avant-garde Marie Antoinette.

 Voluminous exaggerated French ball gowns in pale jacquard silk were made contemporary with trapeze structuring.